The plants with elegant Purple foliage and blooms can be the most refined color to harmonize with the dull green indoor plants.

-According to Newyork times, the Wandering Jew is harmless to pets and humans, but you better avoid the sap as it may irritate the skin in some cases.
+According to Newyork times, the Wandering Jew is harmless to pets and humans, but you better avoid the sap as it may irritate the skin.

 Chinese Evergreens are native to Asia, where they are grown to bring good luck to the home.

 As they mature, Chinese Evergreens also produce small flowers in summer.

 - Enough warmth to thrive and are challenging to grow, especially in the arid climate.

 - A temperature above 65°F with regular misting to keep the humidity high.